Hasret Kayikçi

-Hasret Kayikçi (born 6 November 1991) is a German footballer who plays as a striker for SC Freiburg and the Germany national team.
+Hasret Kayikçi (born 6 November 1991) is a German-Turkish former footballer who played as a striker for SC Freiburg and the Germany national team.

 Club career

 Kayikçi grew up in Heidelberg-Rohrbach and started her career at TSG Rohrbach.
 After a year in the federation league team (with 30 goals), she joined as a 16-year-old in the summer of 2008 to Bundesliga team FCR 2001 Duisburg and she debuted on 7 September 2008 against Herforder SV.
 A week later they scored a 4–3 away win against Hamburger SV; her first Bundesliga goal.

-In May 2011, she moved to SC Freiburg.
+In May 2011, Kayikçi moved to SC Freiburg.
 In April 2012, she sustained a new cruciate ligament injury, which initially remained undetected.
 After a long break, she participated in their first Bundesliga game in the 2012–13 season and scored a goal.
 After three games, Kayikçi was again kept out of action by a knee injury.
 She could attend a game in the 2013–14 season.
 After a long pause and rehab, she celebrated her comeback in the Bundesliga at start of the 2014–15 season on 30 August 2014.

+Kayikçi became an important key player for the club and became team captain in 2021.
+In the 2022-23 season, she led her team to the cup final, which was lost to Wolfsburg.
+In the semi-final she scored 1-0 to advance.

+In January 2025, Kayikçi announced she would retire at the end of the 2024–25 season after suffering another cruciate ligament injury in August 2024.
+She celebrated her comeback in the last game of the season in May 2025, being the last game in her career.

+Kayikçi is Freiburg's all-time Bundesliga top goalscorer.
+She holds the record for the club's most Bundesliga appearances.
+With 14 years at the club, she is one of Freiburg's most loyal players.

+In the summer of 2025, she continued her career at the Sport-Club in the management and scouting department.